seancorfield/deps-new/doc/templates.md

 itself handles generation of the `template` project, since some files that are copied are templates themselves that will later have substitutions applied to them.

-## Suppressing Substition & Binary Files
+## Suppressing Substitution & Binary Files

 By default, `deps-new` passes a `:replace` option to the `copy-dir` of `tools.build` in order to perform the substitutions of `{{opt}}`.
 Unfortunately, that means that